Counterexamples to Minkowski's Uniqueness Conjecture and Escape of Mass in Positive Characteristic: Escape of Mass

 \section{Escape of Mass}

 In this section we develop the necessary concepts that will allow us to establish the topological and distributional statements claimed above for the sequences of compact $A$-orbits we construct in \cref{sec:ConstLattice}.
-We proceed analogously to \cite{S15}.
+The majority of this section is completely identical to \cite{S15}, besides a few technical differences.